Presented to City Council by City Manager Rashad M. Young on June 13, 2012.

 Year-to-Date Expenditures: As of April 30, 2012, actual General Fund expenditures totaled $404.4 million, an increase of $20.1 million, or five percent, above expenditures for the same period last year.
 The revised budget reflects amounts that were appropriated in the supplemental appropriation ordinances approved in November and April, including bond refunding in April.
 Personnel expenditures remain on par with last year.
 These personnel expenditures are higher than last year by three percent but match the percent of payrolls completed, which is 83 percent.
 Non-personnel spending increased seven percent but is only 53.5 percent of the budget so far.
 For many departments, differences in spending patterns reflect the timing of bill payments and not necessarily changes in spending patterns.
 We are, and will continue to be, closely monitoring and controlling these expenditures to be at or below budget.

-- Emergency Communications: The increase is primarily attributable to overtime costs that have occurred while the department continues to increase staffing to appropriate levels.
+- Emergency & Customer Communications: The increase is primarily attributable to overtime costs that have occurred while the department continues to increase staffing to appropriate levels.

 - Health: Increased expenditures reflect a timing difference in payments made to the Commonwealth of Virginia for contract health services.